drealdumore/NewsSnap/README.md

 ## Overview

 The NewsSnap App is a simple web application built with HTML, PicoCSS, and JavaScript.
-It leverages the News API to fetch and display news headlines.
-Users can click on a particular news card to navigate to the main news source for detailed information.
+It leverages the newsdata.io API to fetch and display news headlines.
+Users can click on a particular news card to get full content of the news and click on main source in the news detail popup to navigate to the main news source for detailed information.

 ## Features